 Read more about AML survival rate and outlook.

 No matter where you are on your leukemia treatment path, MyLeukemiaTeam is a community of people who know what you’re going through.
-Over 1,000 members have been diagnosed with acute myeloid leukemia.
+More than 11,000 members have been diagnosed with acute myeloid leukemia.
 Members welcome newcomers, support each other, and are always ready to share their experiences.

 What AML symptoms did you first experience?
 How has your treatment path unfolded?
 Leave a comment below or start a conversation on MyLeukemiaTeam.